allbto/Swiftility/MVVM.md

 # MVVM in Swift

-First if you don't know what is MVVM or why it's awesome, go check [this great article](http://www.sprynthesis.com/2014/12/06/reactivecocoa-mvvm-introduction/)
+Firstly if you don't know what is MVVM or why it's awesome, go check [this great article](http://www.sprynthesis.com/2014/12/06/reactivecocoa-mvvm-introduction/)

-Each and everyone have their own implementation of MVVM.
+Everyone has their own implementation of MVVM.
 Here I'd like to present how I do it using a collection of extensions and tools I called [Swiftility](https://github.com/allbto/ios-swiftility)
-Swiftility tools are very simple and easily replacable by something like ReactiveCocoa or you name it
+Swiftility tools are very simple and easily replacable by something like ReactiveCocoa or you name it.

 ## Summary